Venice is filled with history, romance and hidden gems along its winding canals. Here are the best things to do in Venice.

 There’s a tiny workshop in the back where patient teachers guide you through this exacting art.

-Authentic, hip and far less crowded than St. Mark’s, the quiet district of Cannaregio is perfect to immerse yourself in local Venetian life.
+The quiet district of Cannaregio is perfect to immerse yourself in local Venetian life.

 It’s the site of the former Jewish Ghetto and still boasts synagogues and a small but active Jewish community.